I took my health for granted until I lost it.

 - Gather wild edibles. – Nutritious diet, movement & sunshine

-- Eat more blueberries. – Nutritious diet & diverse movement
+- Eat more berries (especially blueberries) – Nutritious diet & diverse movement

 - Eat more fermented foods – Gut/brain Axis